 It’s about providing everyone the same opportunity.
 No discrimination.
 Bring ideas to the table and you’ll be heard.
 No matter your level in the organisation or background, your opinions will be listened too.
 This is very much led by our Senior Leadership team here who have fostered that culture and are really approachable!
 AIG Ireland is a dynamic, ambitious and progressive environment with a culture that promotes innovation, agility and also not to be afraid to fail as long as you learn.
 Test and learn is a key element of marketing so that culture fits well.

 Speaking on the sponsorship side of things, inclusion is central to what we do and our brand.
 AIG sponsor all four codes of Dublin GAA including the ladies football and camogie teams.
 This also applies to our Irish golf partnership, tennis and badminton relationships.
-At a global level it is also replicated with the New Zealand All Blacks (male and female team support).
 This year, we are really excited to be a part of the 20x20 initiative highlighting the need for more media participation and attendance at ladies sports – not just GAA.
 It’s a national movement that we are incredibly proud to be a part of.
 Most recently AIG went a step further with its sponsorships and became the title sponsor of the AIG Women’s British Open Golf Championship so a female only sponsorship with no male aspect to it so we look forward to exploring any activation opportunities around it for us here in Ireland.

 As I said, our brand awareness was virtually nil before the sponsorship.
 We always have to take a step back and look at the objectives.
 We have three core pillars to our objectives and activation strategy, including brand (awareness, trust, credibility, how we are seen), business (how is it driving mix/quotes/sales?) and sponsorship (what do we want the sponsorship to deliver, building an affinity with our customers, likeability, targeting segments etc.) so there is certainly a lot of moving parts that we need to be on top of!